rishiraj88/CodeSamples/README.md

 This is the ease provided by Eureka Service Discovery and the implementation of API Gateway pattern for microservices architecture.

+### Geek Note
-#### Kindly ignore the spelling error in path name ('Sping') if you get to notice it.
+Kindly ignore the spelling error in path name ('Sping') if you get to notice it.
 `To err, to share, to get feedback <- my way of learning!`

-To visit the cloud-hosted site, smile and step in to [RRShops](https://rrshops.netlify.app/)

 ## 2. Java 17 Features [Link](https://github.com/rishiraj88/CodeSamples/tree/main/Java17Features/src)
 - restore always-Strict floating-point semantics